Want to learn how to cook a steak to your desired doneness? You’re in the right place.

 When you're cooking a steak, you're doing two things:

-Searing the surface of the steak — which you want to get up to at least 285 degrees Fahrenheit, and heating the inside of the steak which you want to keep much cooler.
+Searing (browning) the surface of the steak and heating the inside of the steak which you want to keep much cooler.

-To get the perfect sear, you need to get the surface of your steak up to (and a little bit past) 285 degrees Fahrenheit.
-This will initiate the Maillard reaction, giving your meat a pleasing color.
+To get the perfect sear, you need to get the surface of your steak up to (and a little bit past) 285°F. This will initiate the Maillard reaction, giving your meat a pleasing color.

-The Maillard reaction is a cascade of chemical changes that happens when meat (and other foods) reach approximately 285 to 325 degrees Fahrenheit.
-At this temperature, certain amino acids and sugars react to create hundreds of delicious flavor compounds and pleasing aromas.
+The Maillard reaction is a cascade of chemical changes that happens when meat (and other foods) reach approximately 285°F to 325°F. At this temperature, certain amino acids and sugars react to create hundreds of delicious flavor compounds and pleasing aromas.
 The meat also begins to turn brown as a result of this reaction.

 To get the Maillard reaction, you need a dry steak.
 Here are a few ways to banish moisture from your steak: